rennnea/transcripted/readme.md

 -   **Real-time Microphone Transcription**: Implement live audio transcription using the device microphone, potentially leveraging the Gemini Live API for real-time, low-latency responses.
 -   **User Accounts & History**: Add user authentication (e.g., using Firebase Auth) to allow users to save, view, and manage their transcription history in a database (like Firestore).
--   **Advanced Analytics Dashboard**: Expand the "Insights" panel into a full dashboard with more visualizations, such as sentiment trends over time, word frequency clouds, and talk-to-listen ratio analysis.
+-   **Advanced Analytics Dashboard**: Expand the "Insights" panel into a full dashboard with more visualizations, such as word frequency clouds and talk-to-listen ratio analysis.
 -   **Video File Support**: Allow users to upload video files, automatically extract the audio track, and transcribe it.
 -   **Custom Vocabulary**: Add a feature for users to input a list of custom words, names, or jargon to improve transcription accuracy for specialized topics.
--   **Additional Export Formats**: Provide options to download transcriptions in different formats, such as PDF, DOCX, or SRT for video subtitles.
+-   **Additional Export Formats**: Provide options to download transcriptions in different formats, such as DOCX or SRT for video subtitles.
 -   **Team Collaboration**: Introduce a workspace or team feature where multiple users can upload, view, and comment on a shared pool of transcripts.
 -   **Internationalization (i18n)**: Translate the application's UI into multiple languages to make it accessible to a global audience.